Exception Handling in Dart

 }

-When you are uncertain about what kind of exception is produced by a program then a catch block is used.
+Catch When you are uncertain about what kind of exception a program produces, then a catch block is used.
 It is written with a try block to catch the general exception.

 void main() {